-In addition to its effect on academic performance, excessive and/or unauthorized absences during the academic year is a violation of the CSU IP Student Code of Conduct, and constitute grounds for disciplinary action by the CSU IP including dismissal from the program.
+In addition to its effect on academic performance, excessive and/or unauthorized absences is a violation of the CSU IP Student Code of Conduct and constitute grounds for disciplinary action by the CSU IP including dismissal from the program.

 I. Academic Progress